Mine77/WPTRing_BLE_Firmware/README.md

 make flash_softdevice  // for flashing the softdevice make flash // for flashing the program
 ```
-Run these three commands in row will acomplish the flashing.
+Run these three commands in sequence will acomplish the flashing.